-- Leaders establish new standards, but managers imitate others’ standards.
+- Leaders establish new standards; managers imitate others’ standards.

-- Leaders are agents of change, but managers maintain the status quo.
+- Leaders are agents of change; managers maintain the status quo.

-- Leaders are risk takers, but managers are risk averse.
+- Leaders are risk takers; managers are risk averse.

-- Leaders have a vision for the long term, but managers have a goal for short term.
+- Leaders have a vision for the long term; managers have a goal for the short term.

-- Leaders grow their team’s talents, but managers rely on their team’s existing talents.
+- Leaders grow their team’s talents; managers rely on their team’s existing talents.

-- Leaders build collaborations and a culture of innovation, but managers support processes and micromanage.
+- Leaders build collaborations and a culture of innovation; managers support processes and micromanage.

-- Most importantly, leaders create fans, but managers create employees.
+- Most importantly, leaders create fans; managers create employees.

-In this chapter, we will briefly review leadership principles relevant to the neurosurgeon.
+In this chapter, we briefly review leadership principles relevant to the neurosurgeon.

-The leader must cultivate a motivational environment to inspire the best attributes of team members.
+The leader must cultivate a motivational environment for inspiring the best attributes of team members.
 A true leader must empower others.
 No matter how small the task, the leader should impart the importance of the vision.
-Most dissatisfied team members do not leave their job but leave their managers/leaders.
+Most dissatisfied team members do not leave their job but leave their manager/leader.

 Complex decisions often challenge the leader because such decisions may have broad and irreversible implications.
 The successful leader does not get frustrated by the complexity of decisions and focuses on the opportunity for advancing organizations goals.
 When practiced judiciously, decisive leadership is often sought out by colleagues.

 The visionary leader is one who pushes the organization or team to advance beyond the status quo in pursuit of excellence.
 This pursuit of excellence is cultivated as a shared goal with an appropriate level of optimism.
 The visionary leader transforms skeptics and opponents/blockers into believers.
 With a unified pursuit of the vision, the leader serves as a pillar for progress within the organization.